amitrai12018/amitrai12018.github.io/_posts/2025-06-07-grpo-explained.md

 R_1 = 0.9,\quad R_2 = 0.6,\quad R_3 = 0.2
 $$

-At this point we know which response performed better, but we still need a learning signal that tells the model **how much better** one response was compared to the others.
+At this point we know which response performed better, but we still need a signal that tells the model *how much better* one response was compared to the others.

 That signal is called the **advantage**.